G-Snipes/G-Snipes.github.io/content/blog/2024/scranton-scene/index.md

 ### Pollen

 So as I said a moment ago, while I was home for the holidays I shot a music video for [Pollen](https://www.instagram.com/pollen.music/).
 I directed it and got all the footage I’ll need.
 Now it's just time to edit.
-Music videos take a long time to edit.
+Music videos take a long time kids.
 The boys in Pollen kind of let me do what I wanted, so some main goals with the video for myself were to try and see if I can shoot a long uncut shot, and also try out recording to my family’s old video cassette camcorder.
 My homie and bass God [Jack](https://www.instagram.com/janson.vhs/) has got the convertor jawn.

-I recently pulled the trigger, and bought the full version of Davinci Resolve for their first ever black Friday deal, so I might take my time to make sure this video is a masterpiece.
-Also shoutout to Jackie and [Gariepy](https://www.instagram.com/gariepy_/) for being in the video.
+I'm going to take my time to make sure this video is a masterpiece.
+Shoutout to Jackie and [Gariepy](https://www.instagram.com/gariepy_/) for being in the video.
 Thank you guys.

 What’s the deal with Pollen?
 Do I even like them?
-Will they ever figure out its me who leaked their CC numbers and SSNs?
+Will they ever figure out it was me who leaked their CC numbers and SSNs?

 I call them the Scranton supergroup because they have musicians that all play in other notable bands.
 They got Albert from [Bullied by The Elderly](https://www.instagram.com/bulliedbytheelderly/) on guitar, Timmy from [All Day Special](https://www.instagram.com/alldayspecial69/) on bass, Ian from [Channel 65](https://www.instagram.com/channel65pa/)  on drums, and Caleb from Texas.
 And no not Texas the band (I don’t know if that exists), Texas the state.
 I swear this dude came out of nowhere.